LongBu/AWS-MLS-C01-Study-Guide/README.md

   * Allows discovery of information spanning all connected data allocated in AWS (given permission) and any 3rd party connected data (salesforce, ServiceNow, SharePoint, Intranet, sharing services \[JDBC, S3], DBs, Microsoft One Drive, etc.) into one searchable repository
   * Can use other services in AWS to preprocess content to text that is searchable/indexable
   * Relevance tuning - boost strength of document freshness, view counts, etc.
+  * Text (extracted?) from a document can't exceed 5 MB

 ##### Amazon Lex:
   * ASR to convert speech to text